 The increased use of unprescribed and prescribed opioids in the accelerating opioid crisis has not spared pregnant women, and infants exposed to opioids in utero are often the unintended target of substance use disorder.
-Over the past decade, researchers have seen a five-fold increase in the rate of neonatal opioid withdrawal syndrome (NOWS), in which the baby experiences uncomfortable withdrawal symptoms two to three days after birth.
+Over the past decade, researchers have seen a five-fold increase in the rate of neonatal opioid withdrawal syndrome (NOWS), previously known as neonatal abstinence syndrome (NAS), in which the baby experiences uncomfortable withdrawal symptoms two to three days after birth.

 Approximately 50–80% of these opioid-exposed infants require medication to manage their symptoms of withdrawal, including irritability, trouble eating and sleeping, diarrhea, muscle rigidity, and difficulty soothing.
 Currently, the standard of treatment for these symptoms involves methadone, morphine, or buprenorphine given on a fixed tapering schedule.
 It also involves an average of 23 days in the hospital and approximately $93,000 in hospital bills.